russmckendrick/blog/content/posts/2024-08-11-unlocking-image-creation-with-flux-and-gpt-4o/index.md

 ```
 {{< /ide >}}<br>

-The rest of the code can be found on the applications [GitHub repo](https://github.com/russmckendrick/flux-fal-openai-streamlit)](https://github.com/russmckendrick/flux-fal-openai-streamlit).
+The rest of the code can be found on the application's [GitHub repo](https://github.com/russmckendrick/flux-fal-openai-streamlit/).

 ## Some more images